Conflict Minerals Disclosure

 Our due diligence results are inherently limited.
 As a downstream purchaser of 3TG, our due diligence measures can provide only reasonable, not absolute, assurance regarding the source and chain of custody of the necessary 3TG.
 Our due diligence processes are based on the necessity of seeking data from our direct suppliers and those suppliers seeking similar information within their supply chains to identify the original sources of the necessary 3TG.
 We also rely, to a large extent, on information collected and provided by independent third-party audit programs such as the Responsible Minerals Initiative.
 Such sources of information may yield inaccurate or incomplete information and may be subject to fraud.

 We received inconclusive information from some of our direct suppliers.
-We also received information from 26 of our direct suppliers, or approximately 6% of the 411 suppliers we surveyed, that indicated those direct suppliers may source a portion of their 3TG from smelters or refiners that obtain their ore from the Covered Countries.
-Of those 26 direct suppliers, all have confirmed that the 3TG is sourced from conflict free sources and/or that they require their own suppliers to maintain conflict-free supply chains.
+We also received information from 34 of our direct suppliers, or approximately 7.9% of the 428 suppliers that responded to our surveys, indicating those direct suppliers may source a portion of their 3TG from smelters or refiners that obtain their ore from the Covered Countries.
+Of those 34 direct suppliers, all have confirmed that the 3TG is sourced from conflict free sources and/or that they require their own suppliers to maintain conflict-free supply chains.
 Overall, sourcing information about our products in their entirety is not yet available.
 However, after reviewing the results of our due diligence, we did not find evidence to suggest that any of the 3TG in our supply chain funded or benefited armed groups in the Covered Countries.

 VI.
 Process Considerations